 If you’ve ever worked in customer service, you know that it’s hardly a walk in the park.
+It doesn’t matter whether your experience is in e-commerce, marketing, restaurants or logistics business.
 You learn a lot about human nature and you’re faced with a wide range of challenges.
 Conflicts are almost an inevitability, regardless of the industry.

 One could say that resolving conflicts is a form of art.
 You need to carefully juggle your client’s expectations, consider the available resources, work through strong emotions, and, above all, preserve your well-being.

 In this article, we’re going to share some of our best conflict resolution tips for handling communication with clients.
 However, before we move on, we’d like to introduce you to one of the most interesting psychological concepts that can be applied to customer service.

 The Thomas-Kilmann Conflict Mode Instrument describes five major styles of conflict management.
 This tool is typically used by HR professionals, yet it can also be successfully applied to customer service.

 - Collaborating style – This one is focused on teamwork.
 A person with a collaborating style will work together with the opposite side to find a solution that satisfies both parties.
 This style usually works best for long-term relationships, such as those with long-term recurring clients.

 - Competing style – The name speaks for itself: the person only cares about winning the competition.
 This style is not recommended in customer service, for obvious reasons.

 - Avoiding style – These people diplomatically avoid confrontation.
 We also don’t recommend sticking to this style in customer service either.
 When a customer reaches out with a complaint, you should take action right away.
 In this case, avoiding the problem can only make things worse.

 - Accommodating style – This is the opposite of the competing style.
 The person in question makes sacrifices to please the other party.
 When you need to maintain a valuable relationship with a client, this might be the right way to go.